Local non-Bayesian social learning with stubborn agents: Learning model

 \section{Learning model}

 We begin by defining the model of social learning studied throughout the paper.
-The main ingredients are (1) a true state of the world, (2) a social network connecting two sets of nodes, some who aim to learn the true state and some who wish to persuade others of an erroneous true state, and (3) a learning horizon.
+The basic ingredients are (1) a true state of the world, (2) a social network connecting two sets of nodes, some who aim to learn the true state and some who wish to persuade others of an erroneous true state, and (3) a learning horizon.
 We discuss each in turn.

 The true state of the world is a constant $\theta \in (0,1)$.
-For example, in an election between candidates representing two political parties (say, Party 1 and Party 2), $\theta \approx 0$ can be interpreted as the Party 1 candidate being far superior, $\theta \approx 1$ means the Party 2 candidate is far superior, and $\theta \approx 0.5$ implies the candidates are roughly equal.
+For example, in an election between candidates representing two political parties (say, Party 1 and Party 2), $\theta \approx 0$ and $\theta \approx 1$ means the Party 1 and 2 candidates are superior, respectively.
 We emphasize that $\theta$ is a deterministic constant and depends neither on time, nor on the number of nodes in the system.

 A directed graph $G = (A \cup B,E)$ connects disjoint sets of nodes $A$ and $B$.
 We refer to elements of $A$ as \textit{regular agents}, or simply \textit{agents}, and elements of $B$ as \textit{stubborn agents} or \textit{bots}.
 While agents attempt to learn the true state $\theta$, bots aim to disrupt this learning and convince agents that the true state is instead 0.
 In the election example, agents represent voters who study the two candidates to learn which is superior, while bots are loyal to Party 1 and aim to convince agents that the corresponding candidate is superior (despite possible evidence to the contrary).
-Edges in the graph represent connections in a social network over which nodes share opinions in a manner that will be described shortly.
-An edge from node $i$ to node $j$, denoted $i \rightarrow j$, means that $j$ observes $i$'s opinion.
+Edges in the graph represent connections in a social network over which nodes share beleifs in a manner that will be described shortly.
+An edge $j \rightarrow i$ means that $i$ observes $j$'s belief.
+Let $N_{in}(i) = \{ j \in A \cup B : j \rightarrow i \in E \}$ and $d_{in}(i) = |N_{in}(i)|$; we assume $N_{in}(i) \neq \emptyset$.

-Agents and bots share opinions until a learning horizon $T \in \N$.
+Agents and bots share beliefs until a learning horizon $T \in \N$.
 We will allow the horizon to depend on the number of agents $n \triangleq |A|$ and will thus denote it by $T_n$ at times.
 In the election example, $T$ represents the duration of the election, i.e.\ the number of time units that agents can learn about the candidates and that bots can attempt to convince agents of the superiority of the Party 1 candidate.